 Request the transfer of your personal data to you or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 How we collect and use information

 Most browsers have ‘preference’ settings which alert you when cookies are being received and allow you to reject them before they are stored or delete them after they have been stored.
-If you choose to reject cookies you will still be able to use the LRB Website, but functionality may be reduced and subscribers may be unable to use our extended subscriber services or view subscriber-only content.
+If you choose to reject cookies you will still be able to use the Sites and App, but functionality may be reduced, and subscribers may be unable to use our extended subscriber services or view subscriber-only content.